 - Professor Dag Rune Olsen, Rector, The University of Bergen

 - Professor Dr Martin Paul, President, Maastricht University

 - President Joel Seligman, President, The University of Rochester

-- Dr Michael Spence, Vice-Chancellor, The University of Sydney
+- Professor Michael Spence, Vice-Chancellor, The University of Sydney

-- Professor Eric Thomas, Vice-Chancellor, The University of Bristol
+- Sir Eric Thomas, Vice-Chancellor, The University of Bristol

 Academic Advisory Group